ashleysally00/seo-structured-data-fixes/README.md

 This update emphasizes the query **"ashley rice books"**, strengthens the homepage as the main entry point, and provides a clear action path for visitors to view current titles.

+## Adding Alt Text in Squarespace 7.1 Galleries

+Squarespace 7.1 handles gallery image alt text in two ways:

+1. **Captions / Descriptions**
+   - If you type text into the image **Caption** or **Description** field, Squarespace will use that text as the image’s alt text.
+   - ⚠️ However, this text will also **display on the page**.
+Since we were already using custom HTML (`<h2>`, `<h3>`, `<span>`) in descriptions for book titles and summaries, adding alt text here would clutter the design.

+2. **Asset Library Filenames (Hidden Alt Text)**
+   - If you rename the image in the **Asset Library**, Squarespace will use the file name as the invisible `alt` attribute.
+   - This gives you proper alt text for SEO and accessibility without adding visible text on the page.

+### How We Fixed It
+1. Go to **Website → Assets**.
+2. Find each gallery image (book covers, calendars, illustrations).
+3. Click the **⋯** next to the image → **Rename**.
+4. Enter a descriptive filename in plain English (no dashes), e.g.:
+   - `You Are a Girl Who Can Do Anything by Ashley Rice book cover.jpg`
+   - `Girls Rule Ashley Rice book cover.jpg`
+   - `You Are an Amazing Girl Ashley Rice calendar cover.jpg`
+   - `Penelope J Miller narrator illustration Ashley Rice.jpg`
+   - `Heart arrow doodle illustration.png`
+   - `Ashley Rice with earlier books cards and stationery.jpg`

+### Result
+By renaming images in the Asset Library, we ensured each gallery image has proper invisible alt text for screen readers and search engines, while keeping the visible layout clean.

 ## SEO Structured Data Fixes (In Progress)

 ### Rich Test Results Snapshot